code-pixelz-media/locatepress/README.txt

 === Locatepress ===
 Plugin URI: http://wplocatepress.com/
 Description: The all-new Locatepress is a WordPress-based plugin that is set to handle directories based on a geographic location.
 Working on many WordPress platforms this plugin is highly versatile in creating and managing one's directory.
 It includes extensive new shortcodes which are supported by the TinyMCE and Gutenberg editor.
-Version: 1.0.1
+Version: 1.0.2
 Author: wplocatepress.com
 Author URI: http://wplocatepress.com/locatepress/
-Contributors: locatepress, utsavsinghrathour, aleenak19, rowhit07, sushil51, ramanb
+Contributors: locatepress, utsavsinghrathour, aleenak19, rowhit07, sushil51, ramanb, anilpanthi21
 Donate Link: http://wplocatepress.com/
 Requires at least: 4.9
 Requires PHP: 5.6.20
 Tested up to: 5.8
-Stable tag: 1.0.1
+Stable tag: 1.0.2
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html